All Episodes

 Well, that's the headline.

-Um and then again this.
+I mean, and then get this.

 The Boulder Daily Camera reported in its Thursday editions that Megan Forbes, I've always loved that name, Megan, always have, was arrested and taken to jail on Sunday for failing to show up on a court summons that she received for replacing her original garage door with a new one.

-The problem was that Forbes' home is in the history Mapleton Hill area, the historical Mapleton Hill area, and replacing the original garage door at her 106-year-old home is uh required a landmark alteration certificate from the city, and she didn't get one.
+The problem was that Forbes' home is in the history Mapleton Hill area, the historical Mapleton Hill area, and replacing the original garage door at her 106-year-old home required a landmark alteration certificate from the city, and she didn't get one.

 She was getting ready for church on Sunday when a Boulder police officer knocked on her door, arrested her, and took her to jail.